GregoryHue/UterEabs/README.md

 ```
 This will also run the Mongo database and MySQL database.
 You have to run this command for every change on the API.

-Both databases on both containers will be empty (which might makes the API crash), you need to import the data with the .json and .sql files provided.
+Both databases in both containers will be empty (which might makes the API crash), you need to import the data with the .json and .sql files provided.

 ## Databases